horejsek/python-fastjsonschema/README.rst

 See `documentation <https://horejsek.github.io/python-fastjsonschema/>`_ for performance test details.

-Current version is implementation of `json-schema <http://json-schema.org/>`_ draft-04.
+This library follows and implements `JSON schema draft-04, draft-06 and draft-07
-Note that there are some differences compared to JSON schema standard:
+<http://json-schema.org>`_.
+Note that there are some differences compared to JSON
+schema standard:

  * Regular expressions are full Python ones, not only what JSON schema allows.
 It's easier to allow everything and also it's faster to compile without limits.
-So keep in mind that when you will use more advanced regular expression, it may not work with other library.
+So keep in mind that when you will use more advanced regular expression, it may not work with other library or in other language.
  * JSON schema says you can use keyword ``default`` for providing default values.
 This implementation uses that and always returns transformed input data.

 Install
 -------